 Learning Through Music—Interdisciplinary Music Across the Curriculum (1 – 3 hours)

-Based upon the model of “Learning Through Music” used in various public and charter schools, this session focuses upon strategies for using music as (1) a domain subject, and as (2) a means for enriching music and other academic subjects with one another.
-Examples will include interdisciplinary lessons incorporating music, social studies, reading, writing, math, and science.
+Based upon the model of “Learning Through Music” used in various public and charter schools, this session focuses upon strategies for using music as (1) a domain subject, and as (2) a means for rich cross-disciplinary learning of music and all other academic subjects.
+Examples will include interdisciplinary lessons incorporating music, other arts domains, social studies, reading, writing, math, and science.

 Introduction to the Kodály Concept (1.5 hours up to one full week)